-An executable program in ABAP/4 is a program which reads and analyzes data from database tables.
+Executable program is a program which can be started without a transaction code, either directly or in the background.
 Depending on the requirements the program may update database tables, create a batch-input session or produce a report.
 Report programs are generally independent programs, which are not assigned to a module pool.